simoncblyth/j/issues/blyth-88-merge-totalTime.rst

 Hmm this is all absolute stamps, could also just store durations.
-Yes, but the simplicity of the absolute stamps is convenient.
+Yes, but the simplicity of the absolute stamps for getting timings from anywhere to anywhere is convenient.

 U4SimulateTest.sh standalone running
 ---------------------------------------

 ::